glennhenry/cs-notes/docs/computer-organization-and-architecture/08-assembly-language/assembly-language.md

 Registers need to be preserved and restored across function call.
 Depending on the language, it can either be the caller or the callee that saves the value.
 See [calling sequences](/compilers-and-programming-languages/subroutines#calling-sequences).

 ![Example of function call in C translated into x86 assembly](./x86-function-call.png)
-Source : Book 1 page 161
+Source: Book 1 page 161

 :::tip
 See also [call stack](/compilers-and-programming-languages/subroutines#call-stack)